dcm4che/dcm4chee-arc-cs/docs/networking/config/hl7ExportRule.rst

     "
     .. _dcmNullifyIssuerOfPatientID:

     :ref:`Ignore Assigning Authority of Patient ID <dcmNullifyIssuerOfPatientID>`",string,"Conditionally ignore Assigning Authority of Patient ID (PID-3.4) in received HL7 message which triggered the export for selecting Studies of the Patient.

-Enumerated values: ALWAYS, MATCHING or NOT_MATCHING.
+    Enumerated values:

+    ALWAYS

+    MATCHING

+    NOT_MATCHING

     (dcmNullifyIssuerOfPatientID)"
     "